Gamperaliya (novel): Plot

-The story begins in the early 20th Century in Koggala, a hamlet in the south of Sri Lanka.
-Piyal, teaches English to Anula and Nanda, the daughters of Muhandiram Kaisaruwaththa at the Maha Gedara, their ancestral manor.
-Piyal falls in love with Nanda, but she is of high caste Govigama family and her parents disagree to give Nanda in marriage to Piyal and instead she was given in marriage to Jinadasa Lamahewa, who is also from a high caste family.
+The story begins in the early 20th century in Koggala, a hamlet in the south of Sri Lanka.
+Piyal teaches English to Anula and Nanda, the daughters of Muhandiram Kaisaruwaththa at the Maha Gedara, their ancestral manor.
+Piyal falls in love with Nanda, but she is from a high caste Govigama family and her parents disagree to give Nanda in marriage to Piyal and instead she is married to Jinadasa Lamahewa, who is also from a high caste family.
 Piyal leaves the village and finds a job in Colombo and becomes rich.

 After a couple of years, Muhandiram Kaisaruwaththa dies, and the family declines financially.
 Jinadasa leaves for Sinhale to start a business.
 Tissa, having completed his education, goes to Colombo in search of a job.

 Years passed, and Piyal, now a rich man who owns a mansion in Colombo, visits his village.
 Nanda, her mother and sister join Piyal and his mother on a pilgrimage, where Nanda and Piyal meet again.
 Jinadasa, unsuccessful in business, dies penniless.
 Piyal marries Nanda in a grand European-fashioned wedding and they go and live in his residence in Colombo.